wngaw/wngaw.github.io/_posts/2019-07-28-wide-and-deep-learning.md

 ## Inference

 In reality, after training and testing, you will be expected to deploy the model into production.
-During this time, you wil only have the independent variables.
+During this time, you will only have the independent variables.

 Just as an example, you can generate your predictions as follows: